linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 ### 2.5 Market equilibrium

-As we did in the previous lecture for a single risky asset,    we can again ask how the portfolio choice of an individual investor fits together with the choices of other investors in equilibrium where supply equals demand.
+As we did in the previous lecture for a single risky asset,    we can again ask how the [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] of an individual investor fits together with the choices of other investors in equilibrium where supply equals demand.
 Our market equilibrium analysis in the previous lecture can be interpreted as dealing with the demand and supply of risky assets as a whole class.
 Here we are now asking about the composition of risky asset portfolios: what sort of composition investors would like to have,    and how the market gets these desired portfolio weights in line with the supply of securities actually available.
 Because we are interested in this compositional question,    we now focus on the relative quantities of risky assets,    expressed as a proportion of the total market capitalization of risky assets that investors demand or that is available as supply.

 Supply is then given by the weights of the market portfolio of risky assets.
 This is the portfolio in which the weight of each asset is equal to ratio of the asset's market capitalization (price times shares outstanding),    mcap $_{i}$,    to the aggregate market capitalization of all risky assets: